CamJN/dot-files/.atom/packages/atomic-emacs/README.md

 #### Some things that might not work as expected

-There is a set-marks command.
-However, the ctrl-space mapping is being used by atom-core, and this package cannot override the core mappings.
-To use this command, the user must include the following lines in the user's keymap.cson (accessed through menu Atom -> Open Your Keymap):
+There is a known issue that suddenly borks the keybindings.
+Please check issue [#17](https://github.com/avendael/atomic-emacs/issues/17) for the workaround.

+### Configuration options

+You can opt to use native navigation keys for ctrl-n,p,b, and f:

 ```
-'.editor':
-  'ctrl-space': 'atomic-emacs:set-mark'
+  "atomic-emacs":
+    useNativeNavigationKeys: false
 ```

-There is also a known issue that suddenly borks the keybindings.
-Please check issue [#17](https://github.com/avendael/atomic-emacs/issues/17) for the workaround.
+This would cause the marks to not work properly, but it's reportedly the workaround to #37.

 ### Future Work